nevinera/traverse/primary-skills/druidism/rank1.md

 For three turns, every physical attack made by target hero has knock-back and crushing.

-- Knock-back: if any damage is dealt by this attack you may slide your target one square directly away from you.
-- Crushing: Natural 5s are considered 'critical' as well.

 #### Swarm of Spiders (x2)

 Magical Attack, 3 AP, Minion(4), 3mb